-- a) Copy/paste the netconfig.ini using console in text mode, see - b) APPENDIX D: Using Text Mode Console (Oracle VM2) for further information on accessing the console in text mode. - c) If there is an extra non-used disk shared by the added VMs and the current VM, you may stamp to that disk, simply add the '-c /dev/xvdx' assuming /dev/xvdx is that spare disk.
+- Copy/paste the netconfig.ini using console in text mode - If there is an extra non-used disk shared by the added VMs and the current VM, you may stamp to that disk, simply add the '-c /dev/xvdx' assuming /dev/xvdx is that spare disk.
 Commands will be: ./netconfig.sh -c /dev/xvdx -W to write, and -R to read on the new node.